tdbe/tdbe.github.io/_posts/2025-07-2-openxr-vulkan-c++-gamedev-boilerplate.markdown

   - `TODO:` does not include subsurface scattering,
   - `TODO:` does not include shadows,
   - `TODO:` no per-pixel transparent object sorting,
-  - ^, ^^, ^^^: but, I'll someday add in raytracing into some form of nanite clumps or other semi-volumetric discrete mesh data, instead of going through the legacy shading/sorting timesinks again.
+  - ^, ^^, ^^^: but, I'll someday add in raytracing into some form of "nanite" clumps or other semi-volumetric discrete mesh data, instead of going through the legacy shading/sorting timesinks again.
-  - Per-material, per-model, per-pipeline properties.
-Easily create a material e.g. transparent, doublesided; add new `shaders` with all the static and dynamic uniform data you need, instance geometry etc.
+  - We have per-material, per-model, per-pipeline properties.
+Easily create a material e.g. transparent, doublesided; add new `shaders` with all the static and dynamic uniform data you need, instanced geometry etc.
   - Render pipeline knows if you modified any default properties and creates pipelines from unique materials.
 Tries its best to batch per unique material and per model to minimise GPU-CPU communication, and has instancing, but it's not Indirect Rendering.
-  - Expanded, added to, and explained Khronos' & JanhSimon's `Headset`, `Context`, `Renderer`/`Pipeline` etc, and the easily misleading & hard to customize khronos vulkan <-> openxr implementation.
+  - Expanded, added to, and explained Khronos' & JanhSimon's `Headset`, `Context`, `Renderer`/`Pipeline`, `MirrorView` etc, and the easily misleading & hard to customize khronos vulkan <-> openxr implementation.
 Especially regarding multipass vs singlepass & multiview, and what it takes if you want to use your own renderer or a diffrent API like `webgpu`. (look for `"// [tdbe]" `)

 ## `Input` class and `InputData`.
   - A 'proper' universal xr input class, supporting (probably) all controllers/headsets, with customizable binding paths and action sets.
-  - Nicely accessible data through `InputData` and `InputHaptics`, including matrixes and other tracked XR positional data.
+  - Nicely accessible data through `InputData` and `InputHaptics`, including matrixes, poses, tracked XR positional data.
+  - User presence / headset activity state.
   - Poses for controllers and for head.
   - Actions (buttons, sticks, triggers, pressure, proximity etc).
-  - User presence / headset activity state.
   - Haptic feedback output.
   - Exposes action state data (e.g. `lastChangeTime`, `isActive`, `changedSinceLastSync`)